© Eric Merrell

 "The enemy of all painting is gray."

-Value, Chroma, Hue, Saturation, Temperature, Intensity: these are all words describing qualities of color; how light or how dark it is, how strong of a red, how blue that green is.
+Value, Hue, Chroma, Saturation, Temperature, Intensity: these are all words describing qualities of color; how light or how dark it is, how strong of a red, how blue that green is.
 We've come up with this terminology to better communicate our ideas about color to one another, because color is a really difficult subject to talk about.
-As the philosopher Ludwig Wittgenstein (1889-1951) explains:
+We tend to think value is more important because it’s much easier to understand and measure than color.
+As the philosopher Ludwig Wittgenstein explains: